energietransitie/twomes-p1-gateway-firmware/README.md

 Ready:
 * Read data from the P1 port of devices adhering to DSMRv4 and DSMRv5 (UART settings 115200/8N1).
 * Read data from the P1 port of devices adhering to DSMRv2 and DSMRv3 (UART settings 9600/7E1).
-* Indicate status and error through LEDs.
+* Indicate status and error via LEDs.
 * Reset Wi-Fi provisioning by a long press (>10s) of the button `K` (this button is labeled `GPIO12 (SW3)` on the PCB).
 * Confirm pairing with satellite measurement devices with the button `K` (this button is labeled `GPIO12 (SW3)` on the PCB).
 * Receive ESP-NOW data from satellite measurement devices and send this to a Twomes server: